-4 SOME KEY FEATURES OF 4G TECHNOLOGY Some key features (mainly from the users point of view) of 4G networks are: 1.
-High usability: anytime, anywhere, and with any technology. - 2.
-Support for multimedia services at low transmission cost. - 3.
-Personalization. - 4.
-Integrated services.

-First, 4G networks are all IP based heterogeneous networks that allow users to use any system at any time and anywhere.
+Some key features (mainly from the user's point of view) of 4G networks are: 1.
+High usability: anytime, anywhere, and with any technology - 2.
+Support for multimedia services at low transmission cost - 3.
+Personalization - 4.
+Integrated services First, 4G networks are all IP based heterogeneous networks that allow users to use any system at anytime and anywhere.
 Users carrying an integrated terminal can use a wide range of applications provided by multiple wireless networks.
 Second, 4G systems provide not only telecommunications services, but also data and multimedia services.
 To support multimedia services high data-rate services with good system reliability will be provided.
 At the same time, a low per-bit transmission cost will be maintained.
 Third, personalized service will be provided by the new generation network.
 Finally, 4G systems also provide facilities for integrated services.
 Users can use multiple services from any service provider at the same time.
 To migrate current systems to 4G with the features mentioned above, we have to face number challenges.
 Some of them were discussed below.
-4.1 MULTIMODE USER TERMINALS In order to use large variety of services and wireless networks in 4G systems, multimode user terminals are essential as they can adopt different wireless networks by reconfiguring themselves.
+1. MULTIMODE USER TERMINALS In order to use large variety of services and wireless networks in 4G systems, multimode user terminals are essential as they can adopt different wireless networks by reconfiguring themselves.
 This eliminates the need to use multiple terminals (or multiple hardware components in a terminal).
 The most promising way of implementing multimode user terminals is to adopt the software radio approach.
 Figure.1 shows the design of an ideal software radio receiver.
 The analog part of the receiver consists of an antenna, a band pass filter (BPF), and a low noise amplifier (LNA).
 The received analog signal is digitized by the analog to digital converter (ADC) immediately after the analog processing.
 The processing in the next stage (usually still analog processing in the conventional terminals) is then performed by a reprogrammable base band digital signal processor (DSP).
 The Digital Signal Processor will process the digitized signal in accordance with the wireless environment.

+Fig.2: An ideal software radio receiver

+2. TERMINAL MOBILITY

-4.2 TERMINAL MOBILITY In order to provide wireless services at any time and anywhere, terminal mobility is a must in 4G infrastructures, terminal mobility allows mobile client to roam across boundaries of wireless networks.
+In order to provide wireless services at anytime and anywhere, terminal mobility is a must in 4G infrastructures, terminal mobility allows mobile client to roam across boundaries of wireless networks.
 There are two main issues in terminal mobility: location management and handoff management.
 With the location management, the system tracks and locates a mobile terminal for possible connection.
 Location management involves handling all the information about the roaming terminals, such as original and current located cells, authentication information, and Quality of Service (QoS) capabilities.
 On the other hand, handoff management maintains ongoing communications when the terminal roams.
 MobileIPv6 (MIPv6) is a standardized IP-based mobility protocol for Ipv6 wireless systems.
-In this design, each terminal has an IPv6 home address whenever the terminal moves outside the local network, the home address becomes invalid, and the terminal obtain a new Ipv6 address (called a care-of address) in the IJSER © 2013 http://www.ijser.org visited network.
-A binding between the terminal's home address and care-of address is updated to its home agent inorder to support continuous communication.
+In this design, each terminal has an IPv6 home address whenever the terminal moves outside the local network, the home address becomes invalid, and the terminal obtain a new Ipv6 address (called a care-of address) in the visited network.
+A binding between the terminal's home address and care-of address is updated to home agent in-order to support continuous its communication.
+Figure.2 shows an example of horizontal and vertical handoff.
+Horizontal handoff is performed when the terminal moves from one cell to another cell within the same wireless system.
+Vertical handoff, however, handles the terminal movement in two different wireless systems (e.g., from WLAN to GSM).